HackYourFuture/JavaScript1/Week1/MAKEME.md

 • Git
 ```

->[Here](/Week1/README.md) you find the readings you have to complete before the fifth lecture.
+>[Here](/Week2/README.md) you find the readings you have to complete before the second lecture.

 ## Step 1: Share a useful resource